johnwhiteside/react-redux-testing/README.md

 	});
 });
 ```
+The first thing I do is create a simple test that just makes sure the component renders without any issues.
 In this test i'm mocking a todo item and passing that item as a prop to the Todo component.
 I'm using the shallow util from enzyme to do a shallow render and then checking to make sure the component actually rendered by checking the length of the wrapper.
-Most of the time I don't pass any props into the component because the default props should prevent errors, but in this case todo is a required prop so I have to mock it.
+Most of the time I don't pass any props into the component for this type of test because default props should prevent errors, but in this case todo is a required prop so I have to mock it.

 This component also has two class methods handleDeleteClick and handleCheckboxClick, both of these need to be tested.
-This is an example of how to test one of these class methods.
+#### Example Test:
 ```
 describe('handleDeleteClick', () => {
 	it('should call onDelete', () => {